Our Services

 Male pattern hair loss usually follows a recognizable pattern of receding hairline and thinning hair on the crown.
 This condition is mostly influenced by genetics and hormones, particularly the hormone dihydrotestosterone (DHT).
 Over time, DHT causes hair follicles to shrink, leading to shorter and thinner hair until the follicles stop producing hair altogether.

 Understanding these patterns helps in recognizing the condition early and considering treatment options.
+If you're experiencing unusual hair loss or other concerning symptoms, take our free symptom checker to better understand what might be happening.
 Treatments may include medications that block DHT or procedures to restore hair growth.

 (References)